 What is Boiling Point?

-The boiling point is the temperature at which the vapour pressure of the liquid is equal to the atmospheric pressure of the liquid and the liquid is converted to vapour.
 The boiling point of the liquid depends upon the pressure of the surrounding.
-When the liquid is at high pressure, it has higher boiling point than the boiling point at normal atmospheric pressure.
+When the liquid is at high pressure, it has a higher boiling point than the boiling point at normal atmospheric pressure.
 The boiling point of different liquids is different for a given pressure.
-In 1982 IUPAC, defined standard boiling point which is the temperature at which liquid boils under the pressure of 1 bar.
-The boiling point changes with altitude and that’s why when we go to mountain areas i.e. at higher altitudes cooking food takes more time because the pressure decreases and therefore because of this it takes more time in cooking food at hilly areas.
+In 1982, IUPAC defined the standard boiling point of a liquid as the temperature at which the liquid boils under a pressure of 1 bar.

 |Name of the substance||Boiling point(K)||Melting point(K)|

 To learn more about melting point and boiling point, download BYJU’S – The Learning App.